Tooth-Colored Fillings – State College, PA

 The Seamless Way to Treat Cavities

 According to the Centers for Disease Control and Prevention, about 91% of American adults have had a cavity at some point in their lives.
 In the old days, your only option for cavity treatment was for your dentist to carve out a portion of your tooth and place a noticeable piece of metal in it, which left a dark stain in your smile.
-Recently, dental technology has evolved to create a more aesthetically pleasing alternative – tooth-colored fillings.
+Recently, dental technology has evolved to create a more aesthetically pleasing alternative – tooth-colored fillings from our State College, PA dentist.
 Dr. Kevin Labosky uses these kinds of fillings to seamlessly heal your teeth without drawing attention to the fact that you had a cavity.
 To learn more about how tooth-colored fillings can benefit you, contact your dentist in State College today!

 What Are Tooth-Colored Fillings Made Of?